2nd person in days killed by Mardi Gras float in New Orleans

-NEW ORLEANS (AP) — A man was struck and killed by a Mardi Gras float during a raucous Saturday night street parade in New Orleans, becoming the second person in days killed along a parade route during this year’s Carnival season, authorities said.
+NEW ORLEANS (AP) — A man was struck and killed by a Mardi Gras float during a raucous weekend street parade in New Orleans, becoming the second person in days killed along a parade route during this year’s Carnival season, authorities said.

-The man was fatally injured just before 7 p.m. as the popular Krewe of Endymion was rolling, New Orleans police said in a statement.
+The man was fatally injured Saturday evening as the popular Krewe of Endymion was rolling, New Orleans police said in a statement.
 He was pronounced dead at the scene, and the Orleans Parish Coroner’s Office was to release his name and cause of death after completing an autopsy and notifying his family.

 The remainder of Endymion’s parade was scrapped Saturday evening.
 Police said 13 floats had already gone ahead when the accident occurred with the 14th float in the formation.
 Remaining floats that followed, along with marching groups, were diverted from the accident scene on Canal Street, a wide route popular with parade viewers in the Mississippi River port city.